-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 Bloomberg's strategy is unique — and especially notable in a Democratic primary in which big money and billionaires have often been vilified.

-As a late entrant in the race, Bloomberg is bypassing campaigning in the first four primary states, and instead focused on marshaling his money into advertising.
-In recent weeks he's been blanketing the airwaves, introducing himself to voters in essentially every single TV market in the country.
+As a late entrant in the race, Bloomberg is bypassing campaigning in the first four primary states and is instead focused on marshaling his money into advertising.
+In recent weeks he's been blanketing the airwaves, introducing himself to voters in essentially every TV market in the country.

 "Given the amount of money that he has spent, he's increasing in name recognition.
 You see that by the poll numbers," says Democratic strategist Karen Finney.